grapeot/EOSVRConverter/README.md

 * RAW formats are unsupported for both still and video;
 * Operation efficiency is not a focus of the software design, which has many blocking long operations.
 The users often have to wait for minutes before able to begin export;
-* There are some artifacts in the parallex correction, sometimes resulting in the dizziness or cross eyes.
+* There are some artifacts in the parallex correction, sometimes resulting in dizziness or cross eyes.

-The utility allows for the following workflow instead:
+The utility allows for the following workflows instead:

 ### Photos